jkristell/infrared/README.md

 The examples are the documentation for now.
 The stm32f401-interrupt is probably the one to start to look at.
 Beware that as I add more features there will be breaking changes.
-But the examples will be kept working.

 ## Near time goals
-    - Imlement support for transmitting
+    - Implement support for transmitting
     - Implement support for RC protocols (RC-5 and RC-6)
     - Hw Timer-Capture based example
     - Better tracer/capture application so that remotes can be